Skip to main content

 Discover Agility

-A timed obstacle course where dogs run off-leash and handlers steer with body language, voice, and timing — one of the most popular dog sports in the country, with six US sanctioning bodies running parallel programs.
+A timed obstacle course where dogs run off-leash and handlers steer with body language, voice, and timing — one of the most popular dog sports in the country, with seven US sanctioning bodies running parallel programs.

 Jump to a section